ifilot/bramble/paper/paper.md

 applications.
 It plays a crucial role in unraveling atomic structures and bonding patterns, enabling tailored material development.[@faken:1994; @stukowski:2012]

-There exist a variety of programs, packages and tools that support the CNA procedure.
+There exist a variety of programs and tools that support the CNA procedure.
 Perhaps the most well-known are Ovito[@Ovito] and Pyscal [@Pyscal].
 Ovito implements a rich set of various CNA flavours, including conventional CNA, adaptive CNA, interval CNA and bond-based CNA.
 Pyscal is an